lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reactive-silicon-dioxide.rst

     Let us add more O2 molecule to our previously equilibrated structure, equilibrate it again, and extract the charge density profile along the x axis.

-    Create a new folder, named it AddOxygen, and create a new molecule file in it:
+    Create a new folder, name it AddOxygen/, and create a new molecule file named O2.mol in it:

 ..  code-block:: lammps
     :caption: *to be copied in AddOxygen/O2.mol*